-- You hear, see and feel your baby sucking and swallowing. - ✓ Your baby is feeding at least 8 times in 24 hours, about every 2 to 3 hours. - Your baby has enough wet diapers and stools (see the chart on the next page). - Your breasts feel softer and less full after feeding. - Your baby seems content after feeding. - Your baby is alert and growing.
+- ✓ You hear, see and feel your baby sucking and swallowing. - ✓ Your baby is feeding at least 8 or more times in 24 hours, about every 2 to 3 hours. - ✓ Your baby has enough wet diapers and stools (see the chart on the next page). - ✓ Your breasts feel softer and less full after feeding, after the first 4 days. - Your baby seems content and settled between most feeds. - ✓ Your baby is alert and growing after day 4.